Rome Italy Temple: Site

-The temple occupies part of a 15 acre LDS Church-owned site near the Grande Raccordo Anulare ring road skirting Cinquina in the northeast of Rome.
+The temple occupies part of a 15 acre site owned by the church near the Grande Raccordo Anulare ring road skirting Cinquina in the northeast of Rome.
 This site is located in Rome's Municipio III (formerly IV), along the via di Settebagni.

 The site includes the temple, a church meetinghouse, visitors' center, Family History Center (FHC), piazza, guest housing, and landscaped gardens and fountains.

-The Rome Italy Temple is a three-story building where LDS Church members perform religious ordinances.
+The Rome Italy Temple is a three-story building where church members perform religious ordinances.
 It is on the site's east, on top of the piazza, with stone steps and fountains that lead down to the visitors' center on the opposite end.
 The meetinghouse, where members and visitors gather together for Sunday church services and social activities during the week, is on the west.
 Another building on the north accommodates patrons who have traveled long distances and the FHC which offers resources, facilities, equipment and services for doing genealogy work.